Why dogs need exercise

 Exercise is so important for our dogs on several levels - their physical health, weight management and their mental wellbeing.
+The benefits of regular exercise will help your dog to live a long, happy and healthy life - which is what we all want for our dogs.

 This will vary according to age and health, however a healthy adult dog should have at least 30 minutes exercise daily.
 Some breeds and personalities will require more than this, whilst puppies require less.